offsec64/freakbotAI/README.md

 - (If running once) Run `python3 dblog.py`

 ### Usage - Web Server:

 - Ensure you are using your python virtual enviroment you should have set up earlier
 - Make sure all enviroment variables are correctly set up for your specific deployment enviroment.
+- Clone the website repository into your server's home directory with `cd ~ && git clone https://github.com/offsec64/Goonsoft.dev.git`.
+Omit the first command if you'd like to install elsewhere.
+Just make sure you imput the new path to this directory in your .env file

 #### Set up nginx:
    - nginx is used as reverse proxy/static content delivery service.
 Install it with `sudo apt install nginx`
    - Create a config file for the service: `sudo nano /etc/nginx/sites-available/goonsoft`
    - Edit the config file to look like this:

       ```
       server {